arangodb/docs/site/content/http/pregel.md

                     The most important general option is "store", which controls whether the results computed by the Pregel job are written back into the source collections or not.
-                    Another important general option is "parallelism", which controls the number of parallel threads that will work on the Pregel job at most.
+                    Another important general option is "parallelism", which controls the number of parallel threads that work on the Pregel job at most.
 If "parallelism" is not specified, a default value may be used.
 In addition, the value of "parallelism" may be effectively capped at some server-specific value.
                     The option "useMemoryMaps" controls whether to use disk based files to store